 This is a simple solution.
 When you offer a player a contract there is often bonuses such as Appearance bonus and unused substitution bonus.
 Where possible remove these so that when you play a game you are not paying the player any more money than there actual salary.
 This is very effective, and depending on the success of the article I will look at the difference in money generated without bonuses in the contract.
 I stick with this step at any level of club I go to, as it really can eat your balance up.

 I really hope you have enjoyed this article.
-I wanted to get across the importance of friendlies during the season and their overall impact on the club on and off the pitch.
+I’m wanting to get across the importance of friendlies during the season and their overall impact on the club on and off the pitch.
+This guide should help with maximising profit.

 Just to quickly reiterate what we have found out: We lost a little bit of money over the season, but nowhere near as much as we lost without friendlies.
 We finished the season 4 places higher than without friendlies.
 We suffered fewer injuries.
 I can’t stress the importance of these and their benefits.